Bhutan Cultural Tour with 3 Days Chelela Trek 8 Days

 Price Excludes

-• All city tours with permits, and entrance fees for museums and monuments.
+• City Tours: Includes permits and entrance fees for museums and monuments

 • Travel and Medical/Evacuation Insurance